riccardomocchetti/functional-programming-with-aws-lambda/README.md

     .chain(asUserPostEvent);
 ```

 With `either.of(event)` we create a new `Either` monad containing the Api Gateway event.
 We then `chain` toghether each validation function.
-Remember every validation function returns an `Either`.
+Remember every validation function takes the `event`, which is contained in the `Either`, and returns an `Either`.

-When a new event goes through the chain each function will be applied as long as the previous functon returned a `Right`.
+When a new event goes through the chain, each function will be applied as long as the previous functon returned a `Right`.
 If, for any reason, a validation rule fails, it will produce a `Left` value that will be propagated to the end of the chain.

 ## IO
 ## Composing a Service